 Fulton Landing & Ferry

 The Brooklyn Ice Cream Factory, housed in an old lighthouse painted white, is right there, too.
-It doesn't open until noon, so don't plan on ice cream before lunch.
-But it's... very popular, often with lines out the door.
+It doesn't open until 1pm, so don't plan on ice cream before lunch.
+But it's very popular, often with lines out the door.

 Plus, visitors can hop on board a ferry boat that goes either north to hipster Williamsburg, or over to Governors Island.
-It's not cheap, with adult fares running $16, and a ferry boat ride up and down the Brooklyn shore of the East River might take over an hour, but it looks like (and is) fun for a longer outing.
+Adult fares run $3, and a ferry boat ride up and down the Brooklyn shore of the East River might take over an hour, but it looks like (and is) fun for a longer outing.

 While some teens might find it cool that Fulton Landing is a historic site, that one used to be able to see the Twin Towers from this vantage point, or that many people come to the tip of Brooklyn for wedding photographs, in full wedding regalia, many find these facts yawners.